 15. Pouch pocket

-This is the type of pocket that hangs along the side of the garment connected to it only at the top.
+This type of pocket hangs along the side of the garment and is connected to it only at the top.

 16. Post Box pocket

-This is a combination of a welt pocket and patch pocket.
-The Patch is just a decorative element around the slit pocket which is bound in the opening.
+A post box pocket combines a welt pocket and a patch pocket.
+The Patch is a decorative element around the slit pocket bound in the opening.

-This is one of the most common types of pockets you see in garments.
-You must have seen this in the back of pants.
-It is named so because from the outside you only get to see the slits of the pockets.
+A slit pocket is one of the most common types of pockets in garments.
+You must have seen this in the back of your pants.
+It is named so because, from the outside, you only get to see the slits of the pockets.
 A pocket bag is attached to the slit.

-Jeans slash pocket is shaped in a slightly different manner from trouser slash pocket which is more slanting.
-A scoop pocket is a slash pocket which has a curved shape
+The Jeans slash pocket is shaped slightly differently from the trouser slash pocket, which is more slanting.
+A scoop pocket is a slash pocket that has a curved shape.

 Checkout the tutorial to sew a Pajama Pants with slash pockets for instructions.
 You can add this to any pant or skirt pattern by following the directions.
 In the tutorial, the pocket bag in the back of the garment is stitched to the face of the garment whereas you can also leave the pocket bag hanging loose.